Volumetrics-io/documentation/source/docs/mr-app.md

 ![mr-app-example-1](/static/mr-app-example-1.png)

+> When the debug flag is enabled (`<mr-app debug="true">`), you can press and hold the `=` key on your keyboard to rotate the scene with left mouse drag and pan the scene with right mouse drag.

 ## Definition and Usage

-calling `<mr-app>` tag initializes mr.js and manages the render loop, physics engine, and other core features such as lighting and controllers/hand-tracking.
+Calling `<mr-app>` tag initializes mr.js and manages the render loop, physics engine, and other core features such as lighting and controllers/hand-tracking.

 The `<mr-app>` tag has three optional attributes: